SimonEnsemble/Xtals.jl/docs/src/crystal.md

                                     #  Use `convert_to_p1=false` argument in `Crystal` to keep original symmetry
 ```

-## fixing atom species
+## Fixing atom species labels

 Often, the atoms species are appended by numbers.
 This messes with the internal workings of `Xtals.jl`.
-To circumvent this problem, the function `strip_numbers_from_atom_labels!(xtal)` removes the appending numbers.
+To circumvent this problem, the function `strip_numbers_from_atom_labels!(xtal)` removes the appended numbers.
-It is important to use this function prior to GCMC or Henry coefficient calculations.
+It is important to use this function prior to GCMC or Henry coefficient calculations and bond inference operations.
 ```julia
 xtal.atoms.species              # [:C1, :C2, :O1, ...]
 strip_numbers_from_atom_labels!(xtal)
 xtal.atoms.species              # [:C, :C, :O, ...]
 ```

-## converting the coordinates to cartesian space
+## Converting the coordinates to cartesian space

 The coordinates of the crystals are stored in fractional coordinates.
 If one needs to analyze the cartesian coordinates of the crystal,
 that can be done by using the unit cell information of the crystal.